Experimental probability for AQA GCSE Maths

 Probability outcomes can be calculated from experiments.

 Relative frequency, also known as experimental probability, is a probability calculated using the results of an experiment by dividing the number of times an event happens by the total number of trials.
 Experimental probability may be different to theoretical probability.
 The relative frequency is made more accurate to the theoretical probability by repeating the experiment.
 Probabilities lie on the 0 to 1 probability scale, meaning that a probability value cannot be negative nor greater than 1.
 A probability of 0 means that an event is impossible and a probability of 1 means that an event is certain.

 A fair coin is flipped 10 times and the results are recorded: H, T, T, T, H, H, T, H, H, H. State the theoretical probability of getting a Heads and calculate the experimental probability.

 Since the coin is fair, the theoretical probability is 1/2.

 Experimental probability = 6/10 = 0.6.

 What is meant by a fair process?

-A random card is being drawn by a normal deck of 52 cards.
+A random card is being drawn by a common deck of 52 cards that has half of the cards blue and and half of them black.
 Calculate the probability that a red card is drawn.

 A fair die is rolled 12 times.
 The following results are recorded: 1, 5, 5, 2, 3, 6, 3, 3, 2, 1, 4, 6.
 State the theoretical probability of rolling a 3 and alculate the experimental probability of rolling a 3.